yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 ## Theorem 2.
+In this chapter, we can replace Q function to approximate function f with some condition.
+To get exact Q is difficult, so we use approximate function for getting gradient.

 Q function is approximated 'f' which is parameterized 'w'.
 In this case, Q is replaced by f. 'w' is trained by loss defined as (Q_pi - f_w)^2, w's gradient is
 <p align="center"> <img src="./img/gradient.png" alt="MLE" width="80%" height="80%"/> </p>